JPL-IMCE/gov.nasa.jpl.imce.oml.converters/README.md

   # For `*.owl` and `*.owl`, this comparison only reports which files are different between the two directories.
   # The comparison does not report the differences in these files.
   #
-  # For `*.oml.json.zip`, this comparison reports line-level differences (added/deleted) for each OML table.
+  # For `*.omlzip`, this comparison reports line-level differences (added/deleted) for each OML table.
   #
   # 2) Convert all OML textual concrete syntax files *.oml
   # omlDirectoryConverter -- -cat <oml.catalog.xml> [-out|-d] <out.dir> -text